arjangch/grails-project-helper/example1/README.md

     implementation 'mysql:mysql-connector-java:8.0.33'
 }
 ```
-And then in yml setup connection
+Then in yml setup connection to DB
 ```yaml
 environments:
   development: